callius/target-kt/README.md

 #### Value Object

 A `ValueObject` is an interface representing a validated value.
-Value objects, by convention, have a private primary constructor, so that they are not instantiated outside a `ValueValidator`.
+By convention, value objects have a private primary constructor, so that they are not instantiated outside a `ValueValidator`.
 A value object implementation must declare a companion object implementing a value validator when used in conjunction with the annotation processor library.